 Garlic spray is an effective home remedy for many garden pests, including stink bugs.

-This treatment is a mixture of two cups of water and four teaspoons of garlic powder.
-The scent of this solution repels stink bugs.
+This treatment combines two cups of water and four teaspoons of garlic powder.
+The scent of this solution will repel stink bugs.

 Use this DIY stink bug repellent spray on plants outside.
-You can also use it around your balcony, windowsills, doorways, and other entry points to your house.
+You can also use it around your balcony, windowsills, doorways, and other home entry points.

 11. Soapy Water

-Make a soapy water solution and spray it directly on stink bugs.
-It will kill them.
+Make a soapy water solution and spray it directly on stink bugs and in the areas where they crawl.
+It will eventually kill them as they try to crawl through it.

 For this killer recipe, combine half a cup of organic liquid soap with one cup of vinegar and two cups of water in a spray bottle.